What Is Migraine?

 Anti-CGRP monoclonal antibodies (erenumab, fremanezumab, galcanezumab) represent the first therapy developed specifically for migraine.
 Administered by monthly subcutaneous injection, they reduce attack frequency by 50% or more in about 50% of patients, with a very favorable side-effect profile.

-Mechanism of action of anti-CGRP monoclonal antibodies: blocking the CGRP peptide or its receptor in migraine prevention
+How anti-CGRP monoclonal antibodies work: blocking the CGRP peptide or its receptor to prevent migraine

-Mechanism of action of anti-CGRP monoclonal antibodies: blocking the CGRP peptide or its receptor in migraine prevention
+How anti-CGRP monoclonal antibodies work: blocking the CGRP peptide or its receptor to prevent migraine

-Mechanism of action of anti-CGRP monoclonal antibodies: blocking the CGRP peptide or its receptor in migraine prevention
+How anti-CGRP monoclonal antibodies work: blocking the CGRP peptide or its receptor to prevent migraine

 Acupuncture as Treatment

-Acupuncture is recognized as a complementary therapeutic option in the prevention of migraine.
-The 2016 Cochrane review (Linde et al.), involving more than 4,900 patients, concluded that acupuncture can reduce attack frequency compared with placebo or usual care, with an effect similar to preventive pharmacological treatment — although with evidence quality described as low to moderate.
+Acupuncture is recognized as a complementary therapeutic option for migraine prevention.
+The 2016 Cochrane review (Linde et al.), involving more than 4,900 patients, concluded that acupuncture can reduce attack frequency compared with placebo or usual care, with an effect similar to preventive pharmacological treatment — although evidence quality is described as low to moderate.

-A typical protocol involves weekly sessions for 8-12 weeks, with subsequent monthly maintenance.
+A typical protocol involves weekly sessions for 8-12 weeks, followed by monthly maintenance.
 Results generally appear after 4-6 sessions.
-Acupuncture can be used alone in patients with contraindications to preventive medications or as an adjuvant to pharmacological treatment.
+Acupuncture can be used alone in patients with contraindications to preventive medications, or as an adjuvant to pharmacological treatment.

 Prognosis

-Migraine is a chronic condition with a variable course over the lifetime.
-In many patients, the frequency and intensity of attacks decrease with age, especially after the ages of 50-60.
+Migraine is a chronic condition with a variable course over a lifetime.
+In many patients, attack frequency and intensity decrease with age, especially after 50-60.
 In women, improvement frequently occurs after menopause.

-With adequate treatment, most patients achieve significant reduction in the frequency and intensity of attacks.
-Identification and avoidance of individual triggers, combined with preventive treatment when indicated, can substantially improve quality of life.
+With adequate treatment, most patients achieve a significant reduction in attack frequency and intensity.
+Identifying and avoiding individual triggers, combined with preventive treatment when indicated, can substantially improve quality of life.

 The main long-term risk is chronification — transition from episodic to chronic migraine.
 Factors that increase this risk include high attack frequency, excessive use of analgesics, obesity, sleep disorders, depression, and chronic stress.
 Preventing chronification is a central goal of treatment.